5 Ways to Speed Up Your Power BI Dashboard

 Stick to Built-In/Default Widgets of Power BI

 Power BI is an excellent resource for finding out the remarkable widgets that accurately present your insights.
 Although sometimes, you are not offered any choice, even if you have one, we would suggest you stick to the default widgets.

-Undoubtedly, those third-party widgets look way better than the default one, but they seriously impact your dashboard’s performance.
-So before implementing, you need to ask yourself if they are worthy enough and that if you can compromise the speed and performance of your dashboard for them.
-Not all commercial widgets impact the dashboard performance and speed; however, you will feel the significant improvement in speed if you will switch to the default slicers or widgets over the third-party one.
+Undoubtedly, those third-party widgets look way better than the default ones, but they seriously impact your dashboard’s performance.
+So before implementing, you need to ask yourself if they are worthy enough and if you can compromise the speed and performance of your dashboard for them.
+Not all commercial widgets impact the dashboard performance and speed; however, you will feel a significant improvement in speed if you will switch to the default slicers or widgets over the third-party one.

 Use Top-N Rows in Tables

 Bigger tables can make your dashboard crawl.
 Whenever you use a slicer, the capability of your tables to generate and display the data into datasets comes into play.
 For a similar purpose, Microsoft has added the convenient feature of “Top-N Rows” features.